-- 1. Select the 'Sign In' link in the upper right corner of the application.

-- 2. Select 'Request a new account.'
+- 1. Select the 'Sign In' link in the upper right corner of the application. - 2.
+Select 'Request a new account'

-- 3. Fill out user information.
+- 3. Fill out user information

 - I. Full name

 - II.
 Email address

 - III.
 Phone Number

 - IV.
 Organization Category

 - i.
-Unit of Local Government
+Unit of Local/Tribal Government

 - ii.
 Non-Profit Organization

 - iii.
 Broadband Provider

-- iv.
-Broadband Office

 - V. Organization

 - i.
+Nonprofits and Local/Tribal Governments:

+- 1. Select the Organization dropdown.

+- 2. Scroll through the Organizations to search for your organization.

+- 3. If you do NOT see your organization in the list, select 'Other' and manually enter the name of your organization.

+- 4. If the account request is accepted, the manually entered organization will now be listed in the Organization drop down for all future users to choose from.

-Nonprofits and Local Governments: Please ensure that the same organization name is used if multiple users are accessing the portal.
+Please ensure that the same organization name is used if multiple users are accessing the portal.
 This will ensure access to challenge review dashboards.

 - ii.
+Broadband Providers: - 1.
+Select the Organization dropdown. - 2.
+Scroll through the Organizations to search for your organization.
+All FCC filed broadband providers in your state will be listed alphabetically. - 3.
+If you do NOT see your organization in the list, select 'Other' and manually enter the name of your organization. - 4.
+If the account request is accepted, the manually entered organization will now be listed in the Organization drop down for all future users to choose from.

-Broadband Providers: Please find and select your organization name from the auto populated list.
+Please find and select your organization name from the auto populated list.
 This is critical to ensure challenges will be linked to your account and will be appropriately notified.

 - VI.
 Webpage (your organization's URL)

 - 4. Select 'Request'

 - 5. Request will be reviewed.

 - 6. Once accepted, you should receive an email confirmation providing a link to complete the signup process and create a password.
 This link will only be valid for seven days, at which time it will expire, and a new request will need to be submitted.

-7. Once the password has been set, the new user can view and use all functionality associated with their organization type.
+- 7. Once the password has been set, the new user can view and use all functionality associated with their organization type.

+Manage Users (Broadband Office Only):

+The Broadband Office will be given access to the Manage Users dashboard where they can invite, manage, and view pending and approved users.
+To access the Manage Users dashboard, log in to your Broadband Office account, select the icon in the top right of the application, and click on Manage Users.

+User Requests and Management

+The Broadband Office admin users can view and manage requests using the Manage Users dashboard.
+In the Requests section, admin users can accept or reject account registration requests.

+Image 4.1: Pending user requests

+Admin users may also view all registered users and edit, lock, or delete the accounts in the Users section.

+Image 4.2: Manage users

-Invite a new User
+Invite a User